GoblinSax/forked-loan/README.md

 Build the <a href="https://github.com/GoblinSax/gs-sdk">gs-sdk</a> using:
-> npm run build:cjs
+> npm run build

-Go to packages/cjs and:
+Link it usingL
 > npm link

-No on forked-loan repo:
+Now on forked-loan repo:
 > npm link @goblinsax/gs-sdk

 Start a hardhat node using:
 > npx hardhat node

 Run the tests using:
 > npx hardhat test --network localhost